World 🢖 North America 🢖 Central America 🢖 Guatemala

 The most valuable material in Mesoamerica

 Jadeite is an unusual stone.
 It is both handy and beautiful.
 The stone is very dense and hard – as hard as steel.
-It is durable, tough – stone does not break as easily as most of the other stones.
+It is durable and tough – the stone does not break as easily as most other stones.
 And at the same time, polished jadeite can be gorgeous – in a bright, unusual color, slightly translucent and glossy.
 The best-known color of jadeite is deep green and, indeed, these are unusual and beautiful stones.
 Nevertheless, there are other colors as well.
 Ancient Chinese loved near-white jadeite, there are found beautiful lavender-colored stones.
 But one color stands out: there is a light blue and green-blue jadeite which was the most sought stone in the most ancient civilization in Mesoamerica – Olmec civilization.
 This culture flourished from 1500 BC to 400 BC and these people created truly surprising works of art.

 Jadeite was the most valuable material for the ancient Olmecs, Maya, Zapotecs, and other Mesoamerican cultures.

 In the 16th century whole of Mesoamerica was conquered by the Spanish.
 Mayans (who controlled the jadeite mines) dispatched guards to guard their treasure – mines of the most valuable material known to them.

 Cortés and Montezuma were accustomed to playing a native game which in many ways resembles chess… It was their further custom at the close of each day’s game to present each other with some gift.
 At the close of one day’s game, the Aztec monarch presented Cortés with several large discs of gold and silver handsomely worked.
 Cortés was greatly pleased and so expressed himself.
 Montezuma smiled and said: The gift tomorrow shall be such that today’s gift will seem in value and preciousness, when compared with it, as no more than a single stone tile on the roadway… The royal treasurer of Montezuma brought in on a golden slaver the royal gift, four small carved jade beads.
 The bitter disappointment of Cortés was so great that he could scarcely conceal it.”
 (Willard T.A., The City of the Sacred Well.
 1926).